RetroDECK/ES-DE/INSTALL.md

 make -j6
 ```

-By default EmulationStation will install under `/usr/local` but this can be changed by setting the `CMAKE_INSTALL_PREFIX` variable.\
+By default ES-DE will install under /usr/local but this can be changed by setting the `CMAKE_INSTALL_PREFIX` variable.\
-The following example will build the application for installtion under `/opt`:
+The following example will build the application for installtion under /opt:

 ```
 cmake -DCMAKE_INSTALL_PREFIX=/opt .
 ```

-It's important to know that this is not only the directory used by the install script, the CMAKE_INSTALL_PREFIX variable also modifies code inside ES used to locate the required program resources.
+It's important to know that this is not only the directory used by the install script, the CMAKE_INSTALL_PREFIX variable also modifies code inside ES-DE used to locate the required program resources.
 So it's necessary that the install prefix corresponds to the location where the application will actually be installed.

 **Compilers**

-Both Clang/LLVM and GCC work fine for building ES.
+Both Clang/LLVM and GCC work fine for building ES-DE.

-I did some small benchmarks comparing Clang to GCC with the ES codebase (as of writing it's year 2020) and it's pretty interesting.
+I did some small benchmarks comparing Clang to GCC with the ES-DE codebase (as of writing it's year 2020) and it's pretty interesting.

 Advantages with Clang (vs GCC):
 * 10% smaller binary size for a release build